kwertyops/byte-of-python/src/lists.md

  In the above example, note that `scores[-1]` evaluates to `91`, and `scores[-2]` evaluates to `81`.
  The expressions `scores[-1]` and `scores[len(scores)-1]` refer to the same location in memory.
-Similarly, `scores[-2]` and `scores[3]` also refer to the same location in memory.
+Similarly, `scores[-2]` and `scores[3]` also refer to the same location in memory. list_name[::-1]`
  ## Slicing lists

  Slicing gives a way to extract a sublist from a list.
 By putting a start index and a stop index separated by a colon in square brackets, we create a new list that includes the contents at those index values.
+A typical slice is of the form `list_name[start_index, stop_index]`.
 Note that the stop index itself is not included in the slice.
 For example, from the list shown above, the expression `scores[0:3]` result in the list `[92, 87, 93]`, built from the values stored at indices `0, 1, 2`.
 If the start index is omitted, the start index is assumed to be `0`.
 For example, `scores[:3]` is the same slice as `scores[0:3]`.

  The slice `scores[1:5]` might look confusing at first, since the list is too short to have an index `5`.
 However, recall that the stop index of a slice is not itself included in the sublist, so the index values used are `1, 2, 3, 4`, to produce the sublist `[87, 93, 81, 91]`.
 If you omit the stop index, its default is `len(your_list)`, meaning that the slice goes to the end of the list, including its last element.
 Thus `scores[1:5]` in this example is equivalent to `scores[1:]`

+ A slice can be used to extract a range from a list while skipping elements.
+More generally, `list_name[start_index, stop_index, step]` begins at `start_index`, ends before reaching `stop_index`, and uses `step` to increment the index count.
+For example, in the list shown above, the slice `scores[0:5:2]` starts at index `0`, increasing the index by `2` at each step, and ending before index `5`.
+So the index values `0, 2, 4` are used and the list generated is `[92, 93, 91]`.

+ Negative values can be used for the `step`, allowing us to traverse backwards through the list.
+For example, in the list shown above, the slice `scores[4:0:-2]` uses the index values `4, 2` and produces the list `[91, 93]`.
+Note that the index `0` element is not included.
+To include it, use `scores[4::-2]` to produce the list `[93, 91, 92]`.

+ A special case can be used to produce a list in reverse order, using `list_name[::-1]`.

 ## List membership